CUAC UPDATE OCTOBER 2021

 Is there a user guide for CUAC?
 Who can I contact if I have CUAC questions?

-We are in the process of updating the 2010 user guide.
-If you have questions that cannot be answered from the “Instructions” included with CUAC, would like a copy of the 2010 user guide, or have other questions, send an email to Dee Anne Ross (firstname.lastname@example.org).
+There is a new User Guide available.
+If you have questions that cannot be answered from the “Instructions” included with CUAC, the 2021 user guide, or have other questions about CUAC, send an email to Dee Anne Ross (email@example.com).

 Who do I contact if I have questions about the TCAC or CDLAC process?